Pentagon Faces Budget Cuts

 TOM BOWMAN: It's not that Secretary Gates doesn't think the defense budget should be trimmed - he's already proposed $78 billion in reductions over the next five years - but he waived off what he called deeper cuts.

-Secretary ROBERT GATES (Department of Defense): We shrink from our global security responsibilities at our own peril.
+ROBERT GATES: We shrink from our global security responsibilities at our own peril.

 BOWMAN: That's Gates testifying before a congressional committee last month, grandly talking about the dangers of more Pentagon cuts.